sjbennett123/polarlarp/content/current_writeups/_index.md

 draft: false
 weight: 4.1
 layout: event_overview
+description: This event is a continuation of the plot that was ran in October with the Bloody Fist orcs seeking revenge for the loss of Stonewood.
+The players have their first chance to kill a Bloody Fist general.

 ---

----

-This event is a continuation of the plot that was ran in October with the Bloody Fist orcs seeking revenge for the loss of Stonewood.
-The players have their first chance to kill a Bloody Fist general.